LucianoCirino/MHWI-LedgeLBG/README.md

 <br>

 ## Script Settings
-The below section covers all the currently available settings.
+The below section covers all the tool's settings.

 ### ⚙️ General
 |          Setting            | Description |